qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog326/index.rst

 Feature: Copy preview expression value to clipboard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A new button has been added to the expression builder interface which allows the copying of the value in the expression preview field to be copied to the clipboard.
+A new button has been added to the expression builder interface which allows the copying of the value in the expression preview field to the clipboard.

 |image6|